peerke88/curveCreator/README.md

 # curveCreator

-refactor of the original skinning tools https://gumroad.com/l/WRtX
+refactor of the original Curve tools https://gumroad.com/l/WRtX

 main goal of the tools is to make clean code that is ready for Python 3